The Chinese Canadian Historical Society of British Columbia was registered under the Society Act of British Columbia on May 18, 2004.

 Board Meetings are held on the first Monday of every month (except when it falls on a Statutory Holiday).

-John is a civic historian/author who conducts many walking tours around the city and province.
-His tours offer interesting and offbeat insights to the city's architecture, history, and neighbourhoods.
-He conducts unique popular walking tours and has published/co-authored five books: Heritage Walks Around Vancouver, Strathcona: Vancouver's First Neighbourhood, Vancouver Walks, Skytrain Explorer, and the Changing City.
+John is a civic historian and author who conducts many walking tours around the city and province.
+His tours offer interesting and offbeat insight to the city's architecture, history, and neighbourhoods.
+John's publications include: Heritage Walks Around Vancouver, Strathcona: Vancouver's First Neighbourhood, Vancouver Walks, Skytrain Explorer, and Changing City.
 He co-founded and served as Vice-President and President of Heritage Vancouver Society.
 He is currently the President of the Dr. Sun-Yat Sen Classical Chinese Garden.
 John has been a CCHSBC board member since 2012, and has served as Co-Chair, President and Co-Vice-President.

 Professor Emeritus, University of British Columbia, Founding President of CCHSBC.
 Ed taught in the Department of History from 1969 to 1992 and published numerous research on the overseas Chinese.
 He was a coordinator of the team which published the first major research on the Chinese in Canada - China to Canada: A History of the Chinese Communities (McClelland and Stewart, 1982).
 In gratitude for his vision and his hard work as the Founding President, CCHSBC created the Edgar Wickberg Scholarship in 2006 to honour his lifetime of passion for Chinese Canadian history.